Modelling and analysis of the 8 filters from the "master key filters hypothesis" for depthwise-separable deep networks

 \subsubsection{Weighted spatial spread measures}

-To reduce this substantial source to bias, we will in this section replace the previous uniformly weighted first- and second-order moments by weighted first- and second-order moments, with the weight functions determined from discrete approximations of Gaussian functions with similar values of the scale parameters as we would obtain by estimating the scale parameters of idealized filter models from the spatial variances of the corresponding discrete kernels.
+To reduce this potentially substantial source of bias, we will in this section replace the previous uniformly weighted first- and second-order moments by weighted first- and second-order moments.
+For this purpose, we will use weight functions determined from discrete approximations of Gaussian functions with similar values of the scale parameters, as we would obtain by estimating the scale parameters of idealized filter models from the spatial variances of the corresponding discrete kernels.
 Thus, we define weighted spatial mean values and spatial variance of continuous or discrete filter kernels $h(\cdot, \cdot)$ according to:

 over a continuous image domain and according to

 over a discrete image domain, with the intention that peripheral values corresponding to spurious structures in the learned filters should have lower influence on the spatial spread measures.